 Click the image or HERE to watch in a separate tab/window

-When I relocated from Daytona Beach to Atlanta in July 2016, it was after spending the better part of 2016 seriously resisting coming back to the ATL, while my entire way of life was falling apart around me in FL.
+When I relocated from Daytona Beach to Atlanta in July 2016, it was after spending the better part of 2016 seriously resisting coming back to Atlanta, while my entire way of life was falling apart around me in FL.

-It was the life threatening event on July 6, the same day police killed the young man in Baton Rogue, that signaled my life would not be the same.
-The next day, I wrote about it for posterity here, and read it to my best girlfriend when she called to tell me about the young man killed by police in Minneapolis that day.
+It was the life threatening event on July 6, the same day police killed Alton Sterling in Baton Rogue, that signaled my life would not be the same.
+The next day, I wrote about it for posterity here, and read it to my best girlfriend when she called to tell me about Philandro Castile who had been killed by police on Facebook in Minneapolis that day.
 All she could say to what I had written was: “Oh My God!
 Oh My God!”
 The following day she called and said she heard, not the voice of God, but my deceased Mom’s voice: “You need to pack your stuff and come on”.

 Initially, I took a “real” J-O-B (which I haven’t had since 2002) because it seemed the appropriate thing to do, given girlfriend wasn’t charging me for space to get back on my feet.
 I spent 30 days being offline for 12-14 hours; waking up at 4AM to snooze the alarm until 5AM; get up, be dressed and ready to leave by 7AM to drive to catch the express bus that left at 7:30AM; and arrived downtown 15 minutes before I was to sign in and start “work” at 8:30AM.